simeonqs/The_effect_of_social_structure_on_vocal_flexibility_in_monk_parakeets/README.md

-# README The effect of social structure on vocal flexibility in monk parakeets
+# The effect of social structure on vocal flexibility in monk parakeets

 The R code and data needed to replicate results from the article: